Binding behaviors

 }

-Temporarily adds a tooltip to the element, showing the current value of the binding.
-This can be a quick way to inspect binding values without console logging.
+This behavior adds a temporary tooltip to the element displaying the binding's current value whenever it updates.
+This offers a quick way to inspect binding values directly in the UI without resorting to console logs.

 import { type IBinding, type Scope } from '@aurelia/runtime';